 A Summer Conservatory for Youth with a Strong Desire to Experience Performing Arts

-“I registered my 8 year old son for a neighborhood camp and he was put on a wait list.
+“I registered my 8-year-old son for a neighborhood camp and he was put on a waitlist.
 So I enrolled him in the Performing Arts Camp.
 He grudgingly went and was not happy.
-And then he cried when camp was over because he didn’t want it to end”. – Parent of an 8 year old boy
+And then he cried when the conservatory was over because he didn’t want it to end”. – Parent of an 8-year-old boy

 “He has always been shy but this year he came out of his shell.
 He is so much more confident. – Mother of a 9-year-old boy who had a solo in the summer performance